 CyberGhost is a VPN that delivers sophisticated privacy provisions and a dead-simple interface, all at an attractive price point.
 CyberGhost makes getting started easy.
 First, install the app designed for your device.
 (Compatible options include macOS, iOS, Android, Windows, Linux, and others, so there’s virtually no modern device you won’t be able to connect.)
 Once you’re done with that, simply choose one of six preset configuration profiles.
 These range from “surf anonymously” to “unblock streaming”, and can help you access the websites and services you need from China, including Viber.
 If you want to customize your connection further, you can use a number of simple toggles like “Block Ads” and “Extra Speed” to activate CyberGhost’s advance features.

 While CyberGhost goes easy on the user experience, it is extremely tough on security, employing 256-bit AES encryption (a military-grade protocol with more possible combinations than there are atoms in the known universe).
 Specific protocols include OpenVPN’s UDP and TCP, as well as PPTP which tends to work well in China despite its relative age.
 The logging policy is one of the best you’ll find anywhere, with CyberGhost storing absolutely nothing that can help identify you (not even your login e-mail).
-Security aside, the network is one of the biggest in the industry, with 2,900+ proxy nodes in 59 countries.
+Security aside, the network is one of the biggest in the industry, with 5,500+ servers in 80 countries.
 With all these features coming at an extremely low price, CyberGhost is another one of our top picks for China.

 - Versatile and user-friendly